It's Raining Marines

 The police get involved and prejudices are addressed.
 Hearts heal and challenges are overcome.
 There is a lot going on, including an explanation given why it is the man’s job to take out the trash.

 I had a lot of fun writing this story and when it was finally finished, I was so happy, I felt like I had really levelled up.
-It was my forth romance novel and for all this, it is still very dear to me and holds a special place in my heart.
+It was my fourth romance novel and for all this, it is still very dear to me and holds a special place in my heart.
 I love the fact that my two friends are also woven into the story and having inadvertently given me the initial spark of inspiration for this book.